aaren/notedown/README.md

     pip install runipy
     runipy your_notebook.ipynb

-`runipy` can be pipelined with notedown to turn markdown into an executed notebook:
+`runipy` can be used with notedown to turn markdown into an executed notebook:

-    notedown notebook.md | runipy - executed_notebook.ipynb
+    notedown notebook.md --execute > executed_notebook.ipynb

 [runipy]: https://github.com/paulgb/runipy

-Alternately, you can open the notebook in your browser with

-    ipython notebook your_notebook.ipynb

-and use `Cell -> Run all` in the menu.

-Or, if you're using IPython 2.0:

-    ipython -c "%run your_notebook.ipynb"

 ### Magic